A theoretical model for power generation via liquid crystal elastomers: Energy conversion

 we obtain

-When light intensity increases so that phase transition to the isotropic state occurs, such that $Q=0$, the order parameter is reduced and the capacitance of the system decreases.
-At state (C), where $V=V_{2}$, the strain energy takes the form
+At state (C), where $V=V_{2}$, as light intensity increases so that phase transition to the isotropic state is induced, the order parameter reduces and capacitance decreases.
+Then the total energy function takes the form